BickBee/code_execution_website/README.md

-Hello DataCurve recruiter,

-Here is how to setup your local machine to run my submission:
+Hello!
+Here is how to setup your local machine to run this Python 3 code executor:

 Start the backend:
 - Clone this repo